-4.1 Transition geometry of hydrogen molecular solid from non-metallic phase to metallic phase distance of 1.72Å kinetic energy (KE) plot crosses X-axis.
+4.1 Transition geometry of hydrogen molecular solid from non-metallic phase to metallic phase distance of 1.72Å, kinetic energy (KE) plot crosses X-axis.
 Thus, we may conclude that this $H_2 - H_2$ distance is the transition point of molecular hydrogen to metallic hydrogen.
-It is reported [8] that pressure at the transition state is 2.8 Mbar or 280 GPa.
-Calculated density of metallic hydrogen is $1.302 \ gm \ cm^3$ .
-Experimental results reported by Grigorev et al [35] shows that at transition point density of hydrogen is within 1.08 to $1.30 \ gm \ cm^3$ .
+It is reported [8] that pressure of the transition state is 2.8 Mbar or 280 GPa.
+Calculated density of metallic hydrogen is 1.302 gm cm3.
+Experimental results reported by Grigorev et al [35] shows that at transition point density of hydrogen is within 1.08 to 1.30 gm cm3.
 Thus, this $H_2 - H_2$ distance is taken for band structure calculation.

-Kinetic energy integral for different $H_2 - H_2$ molecular distances are taken from reference [8] and plotted against molecular distance which is presented in Figure 2.
-It is observed that KE variation with molecular distance is not linear.
+Kinetic energy integrals of different $H_2 - H_2$ molecular distances are taken from reference [8] and plotted against molecular distance which is presented in Figure 2.
+It is observed that KEs vary with molecular distances non-linearly.
 It varies in a zig zag way.
-At $H_2 - H_2$
+At a $H_2 - H_2$